What do I need to know before I take medication?

 - what the drug is

-- why I've been offered it
+- why I have been offered it

 - what the possible side effects are and how likely I am to develop them

-- how to stop taking it safely
+- how to stop taking the medication safely

-- what different names the drug might be called.
+- what different names the drug might be called